What Is Lithium?

 Defining Lithium: A Light and Reactive Element

 Lithium is a highly reactive alkali metal with the atomic number 3 and the symbol Li on the periodic table.
 Lithium is a remarkable silvery-white to grey alkali metal with distinct characteristics and properties.
-It is the lightest metal and possesses excellent electrochemical properties.
+It is the lightest metal and has excellent electrochemical properties.
 Due to its low atomic weight and strong electronegativity, lithium is able to store and release electrical energy efficiently.
 Freshly exposed lithium has a metallic luster but quickly tarnishes when exposed to air, turning dull, silvery-grey, and eventually black.

 Like other alkali metals such as sodium, potassium, rubidium, and cesium, lithium is incredibly soft and even softer than talc on the Mohs scale.
 This softness enables it to be easily cut with a knife.
 In its elemental form, lithium exhibits reactivity with water, although with less energy than other alkali metals, making it potentially explosive.
 It is also flammable in the presence of oxygen and can ignite when exposed to moist air.
 However, it is important to note that lithium does not occur naturally in its pure elemental form but rather exists in the wild as a non-flammable compound.